 On October 16, 2020, South Carolina submitted its COVID-19 Vaccination Plan to the U.S. Department of Health and Human Services.
 Read the plan by clicking below.

 COVID-19 Vaccine Frequently Asked Questions

 Currently, there is limited information about the COVID-19 vaccine.
 South Carolina, like other states, is awaiting a time frame and further reports from the federal government about progress with vaccine development.
 We will continue to update this information as often as possible to provide the most factual and current information possible for South Carolinians.
-Click here to view frequently asked questions.
+Click below to view frequently asked questions.
 A downloadable and printable version of the most common FAQs are available here for public use.